CSCfi/csc-user-guide/docs/apps/julia.md

 ### Using AMDGPU.jl
 The GPU nodes on LUMI contain AMD GPUs.
-We can install the `AMDGPU.jl` package for AMD GPU programming in Julia using the package manager as follows:
+We can install the `AMDGPU.jl` package for programming AMD GPUs in Julia using the package manager as follows:

 ```julia
 import Pkg
 Pkg.add("AMDGPU")
 ```

-We can load the `julia-amdgpu` module which sets global preferences to use the system AMDGPU installation.
+We can load the `julia-amdgpu` module which sets global preferences to the environment such that AMDGPU.jl to use the system ROCm installation.

 ```bash
 module load julia-amdgpu